putitsimply/christian-bible-explained/habakkuk.md

 ### 2) God’s first answer: “A bigger trouble is coming”

-God answers that he is already doing something, even if it is hard to believe.
-God says he will use the Babylonians (also called the Chaldeans), a powerful empire known for being cruel, to punish Judah and stop the wrongdoing.
-In other words, God says, “Judah’s evil will not be ignored.”
+The book presents God answering that he is already doing something, even if it is hard to believe.
+It says God will use the Babylonians (also called the Chaldeans), a powerful empire known for being cruel, to punish Judah and stop the wrongdoing.
+In other words, the message is: “Judah’s evil will not be ignored.”

 ### 3) Habakkuk’s second complaint: “How can that be fair?”